Professional edition active

 Familial clustering has also been observed, suggesting genetic factors at least in some cases.

-Renal function is initially normal, but symptomatic renal disease may develop.
+Kidney function is initially normal, but symptomatic kidney disease may develop.
 A few patients present with acute kidney injury or chronic kidney disease, severe hypertension, or nephrotic syndrome.

 Symptoms and Signs of IgA Nephropathy